Roger Black (graphic designer): Other Ventures

 Black incorporated the design consultancy Roger Black, Inc. in the 1980s and has worked for publishing and corporate clients internationally.
 Black was an early adopter of desktop publishing and subsequently, the World Wide Web, designing sites for MSNBC, the Discovery Channel, and drugstore.com in the mid-90s.

-In 1989, he co-founded the Font Bureau with typographer David Berlow and became an early pioneer in the digital typography.
+In 1989, he co-founded the Font Bureau with typographer David Berlow and became an early pioneer in digital typography.
 With Terry McDonell, Black launched Outside magazine while at Rolling Stone.
 Roger also created the first all-desktop-published magazine, Smart, backed by publishing entrepreneur Owen Lipstein.

 In 1993, Black co-founded the international design firm Danilo Black with Eduardo Danilo, which was incorporated in 2001 as Danilo Black Inc.

 He moved to Silicon Valley for several years in the mid-1990s and was a member of the founding team of the high-speed cable Internet service provider @Home Network, where he designed the interface of its portal.

 In the late 1990s and early 2000s, Black served as chief creative officer of the Web solutions provider Circle.com, overseeing a creative team of 200 designers.

 Black serves as a director of Type Network, a typography licensing firm, founded in 2016.

 Awards and honors

-Black is a winner of the Society for News Design’s Lifetime Achievement Award.
+Black won the Society for News Design’s Lifetime Achievement Award.

-“Roger Black is one of our industry’s titans, a visionary and one who has made golden and elegant any project he has ever touched,” fellow designer Mario Garcia said.
-“He is a perfectionist and [a] seeker of excellence.”
+Fellow designer, Mario Garcia, stated about Black, “Roger Black is one of our industry’s titans, a visionary and one who has made golden and elegant any project he has ever touched.
+He is a perfectionist and [a] seeker of excellence.”